-- between corrugations. - 2.
-Inspect the label on the PROsaddle to ensure the correct size for the selected StormPRO® pipe. - Apply a thin bead of Butyl Mastic along the raised sealing faces of the gasket and in the holes (top and bottom). З. - 4.
-Place the gasket and saddle in position. - Secure with the four fasteners provided do not overtighten.
-5 - 6.
-Remove the access cap. - 7 and outside edge.
+- 1. Drill a hole in the StormPRO® pipe at the required location as per PROsaw user instructions pilot drill must be positioned in the valley between corrugations. - 2.
+Inspect the label on the PROsaddle to ensure the correct size for the selected StormPRO® pipe. - 3.
+Apply a thin bead of Butyl Mastic along the raised sealing faces of the gasket and in the holes (top and bottom). - 4.
+Place the gasket and saddle in position. - 5.
+Secure with the four fasteners provided do not overtighten. - 6.
+Remove the access cap. - 7.
+Before joining the branch pipe to the saddle, check that the branch pipe has been cut square and all the burrs are removed from the inside and outside edge.
 Remove all dirt, swarf, and moisture from the branch pipe and the PROsaddle socket. - 8.
-Mark the spigot of the branch pipe with a witness mark at a distance equal to the internal depth of the PROsaddle socket. - coat of Vinidex Type N solvent cement up to the witness mark on the branch pipe spigot. - 11.
-Insert the branch pipe spigot home to the full depth of the PRO saddle socket - 12. outside of the joint
+Mark the spigot of the branch pipe with a witness mark at a distance equal to the internal depth of the PROsaddle socket. - 9.
+Dry, degrease and prime the branch pipe spigot and the PROsaddle socket with a lint-free cloth dampened with Vinidex priming fluid. - 10.
+Apply a thin even coat of Vinidex Type N solvent cement to the internal surface of the PROsaddle socket first, then apply a heavier, even coat of Vinidex Type N solvent cement up to the witness mark on the branch pipe spigot. - 11.
+Insert the branch pipe spigot home to the full depth of the PRO saddle socket - 12.
+Hold the joint against movement and rejection of the spigot for a minimum of 30 seconds, then wipe off excess solvent cement from the outside of the joint.